hegza/weather-warnings/README.md

 A small Internet weather app with GPIO LED's for Raspberry Pi, implemented using Python 2.7.8.

-The application polls the [openweathermap](https://openweathermap.org/) api and lights a LED if it's going to be raining in the next few hours.
+The application polls the [openweathermap](https://openweathermap.org/) api and lights up a LED if it's going to be raining in the next few hours.